-A power of attorney is a legal document that gives power to another party (called the agent) to act on your (the principal’s) behalf.
-These documents apply to finances, medical decisions, and property concerns.
+A power of attorney (POA) is a legal document that gives power to another party (called the “agent”) to act on your (the “principal’s”) behalf.

-- How Do You Get Power of Attorney in Nebraska
+How to Get Power of Attorney in Nebraska

 In Nebraska, power of attorney documents created after January 1, 2013, are durable unless otherwise stated within the document.